-Winds within the planetary boundary layer (PBL) evolve much quicker than winds in the rest of the Earth's atmosphere.
-In the morning, the wind speed near the surface increases as the convective boundary layer (CBL) develops and mixes higher momentum as the Great Plains of the United States, a low-level jet (LLJ) often develops within a few hundred meters above the ground which persists until the morning when the CBL regrows and momentum is again mixed towards the surface (Wexler, 1961; Bonner, 1968; Parish and Oolman, 2010).
-The strength of the LLJ is often amplified by an
+Winds within the planetary boundary layer (PBL) evolve and vary much faster than winds in the rest of the earth's atmosphere.
+In the morning, the wind speed near the surface increases as the convective boundary laver (CBL) develops and mixes higher momentum air from aloft downward.
+Conversely, around sunset, the surface wind speed decreases quickly when the boundary layer decouples as a near-surface inversion develops due to radiational cooling (Barthelmie et al., 1996).
+During the night, in many places such as the Great Plains of the United States, a low-level jet (LLJ) often develops within a few hundred meters above the ground which persists until the morning when the CBL regrows and momentum is again mixed towards the surface (Wexler, 1961; Bonner, 1968; Parish and Oolman, 2010).
+The strength of the LLJ is often amplified by an ageostrophic component from flow over sloping terrain (Holton, 1967; Shapiro and Fedorovich, 2009).
+The process of decoupling at night typically results in low wind speeds at the surface with high wind speeds at the top of the stable boundary layer in the LLJ, while mixing during the daytime results in a relatively uniform wind with height with lower wind speeds near the surface due to frictional effects.